Questions? Call or text anytime 📞 818-446-9627

 Share Your Thoughts

 Found this article helpful?
-Share it with friends, family, or anyone navigating the journey of pregnancy and new parenthood who might benefit from understanding deeper therapeutic options.
+Share it with friends, family, or anyone managing the process of pregnancy and new parenthood who might benefit from understanding deeper therapeutic options.
 Let's support maternal mental health together! #PerinatalMentalHealth #PsychodynamicTherapy #PostpartumSupport #Matrescence #NewMom #MentalHealthMatters

 References